Conference realignment has resulted in several FCS affiliation changes over the last few years.

 The United Athletic Conference is a football-only league for football-playing members of the ASUN and the WAC.
 However, the WAC is rebranding to the UAC in 2026, making the UAC an all-sports conference.
 The football-playing members of the ASUN (Austin Peay, Central Arkansas, Eastern Kentucky, North Alabama, West Georgia) will join the UAC for all sports.
 The two remaining football-playing WAC members are Abilene Christian and Tarleton State.

-The eight-member all-sports UAC will consist of Austin Peay, Central Arkansas, Eastern Kentucky, North Alabama, West Georgia, Abilene Christian, Tarleton State, and non-football-playing UT Arlington.
+The all-sports UAC will consist of Austin Peay, Central Arkansas, Eastern Kentucky, North Alabama, West Georgia, Abilene Christian, Tarleton State, non-football-playing UT Arlington and the University of Arkansas at Little Rock, and West Florida as an affiliate member in football.

-The ASUN will have seven members, mostly schools that don’t sponsor football: Bellarmine, Florida Gulf Coast, Jacksonville, Lipscomb, North Florida, Queens University of Charlotte, and Stetson (Stetson plays in the non-scholarship Pioneer Football League).
+The ASUN will have seven members, mostly schools that don’t sponsor football: Bellarmine, Florida Gulf Coast, Jacksonville, Lipscomb, North Florida, Queens University of Charlotte, Stetson (Stetson plays in the non-scholarship Pioneer Football League), and West Florida (all sports besides football).

 Sacred Heart Joins CAA Football